 Fictional Ecosystems for Fantasy World Building

-Ecosystems of a fictional world
+Ecosystems of a Fictional World

-In an Earth like world, ecosystems will constantly evolve as the life forms within them adapt to the constant changes of their environment.
-An ecosystem consists of all its life forms and their relationships with their environments, each other and their reaction to change.
+In an Earth-like world, ecosystems will constantly evolve as the life forms within them adapt to the constant changes of their environment.
+An ecosystem consists of all its life forms and their relationships with their environments, each other, and their reaction to change.

-A fantasy or science fiction world may have ecosystems that are similar to those of an Earth like world.
-The environments might also include space, alien and magical elements, as well as different physical laws.
+A fantasy or science fiction world may have ecosystems that are similar to those of an Earth-like world.
+The environments might also include space, alien, and magical elements, as well as different physical laws.
 All of these environments might be artificial or natural or a combination.

 As a writer, it is important to understand what makes up the ecosystems of your fictional world.
-Each ecosystem is like a jigsaw piece which plugs into another until the whole puzzle of your world is completed.
+Each ecosystem is like a jigsaw piece that plugs into another until the whole puzzle of your world is completed.

 Ecosystems provide services to inhabitants and ultimately to civilizations.
 The table below provides a list of common services that you might find in an Earth-like ecosystem and those you might discover in a fictional world.

 Fertilisation of a Race's Eggs